neetubansal2306/Study_Quest-Smart_Study-/README.md

 💡 The Solution – Study Quest
 A one-stop platform where you can:

 ✅ Access notes & resources easily

 ✅ Attempt interactive quizzes

 ✅ Track your progress

 ✅ Connect in a collaborative space

 🛠️ Tech Stack Used
 React.js | Node.js | MongoDB | Express.js (replace with your stack)

-🌐 Try it Live Here: 🔗 Study Quest on GitHub Pages
+🌐 Try it Live Here:
  – works smoothly on both desktop & mobile.

 💬 Your Feedback Matters!